SeniorDesign2023/BlockHeads/status/status1.md

 * The home page will have buttons to each ID, and after button press, the user will need to enter a pin (even tho they are logged in)
 * We need to further figure out how to just show the info they need and not expose the whole ID unless necessary
 * We will test, for example, at liquor store with valid (of age) ID and invalid (underage) ID
-* Because those wanting to see the ID won’t know if this is legit, we will have a button on the viewing page they can press that will go to the ID agency web page, and we would ask the agency to put up a page with a brief description of CredHub and saying that it’s legit
+* Because those wanting to see the ID wonâ€™t know if this is legit, we will have a button on the viewing page they can press that will go to the ID agency web page, and we would ask the agency to put up a page with a brief description of CredHub and saying that itâ€™s legit
-* We’ll start with UW and talk to Registrar’s Office (Tamara will email Lane, the Registrar)
+* Weâ€™ll start with UW and talk to Registrarâ€™s Office (Tamara will email Lane, the Registrar)
-* Selma said she’d like to do the UI/UX portion
+* Selma said sheâ€™d like to do the UI/UX portion
 * Megan has been talking about the project with Steve Lupien for ideas
 * Kellen has been looking into Truffle boxes
 * We will set up reminders for updates